Get started with coupons: 6 steps to build a strong foundation for your promotional strategy

 Step five: Decide where to distribute the coupon.

 It’s important to send the coupon to the right customer at the right time and also through the right channel.
 There is a variety of channels you can distribute your coupons on like social media, Influencers, Coupon sites, affiliate partners you work with, or email lists.

 In a study held in UK and USA, respondents said that the top four channels they prefer to receive coupons on are; Email, websites, text/SMS, and mobile wallet.

-However, if you choose to send a generic coupon like on social media, for instance, you need to distribute it with unique codes in order to protect it from being abused.
+However, if you choose to offer a flat promotion for instance, on social media, it's best to distribute it using unique codes in order to protect the promotion from being abused and improve its trackability.

 Copyrights: UrbanAirship.
 Number of responders=2000, Millennials (18-34), Generation X (35-54), Baby Boomers (55+).

 Step six: Limit the time of promotion to your business goals.

 Coupons can be used as a call to action by adding an expiration date.
 Whenever possible tell your shoppers when the promotion will end, this way you will be limiting their cogitation time and giving a clear timeline for deciding to buy.
 FOMO or “fear of missing out”- The fear that others are having a much better time or having more rewarding experiences than they do- can be applied here.
 Ignite the fire under your shoppers by putting a countdown timer to show them how long they have until they miss out on the deal or showing the number of sold and remaining items in stock.
-A very important step here is to push reminding notifications to redeem the coupon.
-According to Urban Airship - 48% of customers let coupons for products they're interested in to go unused or expire because they forget about them.
-Therefore, it's crucial to send timely reminders of coupon expiration through emails or delivered to their lock screens using a wallet pass is very critical for coupon redemption.
+A very important step here is to push reminder notifications to redeem the coupon.
+Urban Airship reports that nearly half of the customers - 48% allow coupons for products they're interested in to go unused or expire because they forget about them.
+Therefore, it's crucial to send timely reminders of coupon expiration through emails or wallet passes delivered to their lock screens to increase coupon redemption rates.